Skip to main content

 1. Unconditional admission to the College and active student in good standing (minimum, cumulative 2.0 GPA).

-2. Submit original transcripts from all schools attended to the Registrar or Admissions by application deadline.
+2. Submit original transcripts from all schools attended to the registrar or admissions office by application deadline.

 3. Submit a completed Practical Nursing Program Application by stated deadline.